Scifabric/pybossa.js/doc/library.rst

         },
         "time_limit": null,
-        "description": "Question to ask to the volunteers", "short_name": "Short name or SLUG for the application", "created": "2012-04-04T11:11:43.335517",
+        "description": "Question to ask to the volunteers", "short_name": "Short name or SLUG for the project", "created": "2012-04-04T11:11:43.335517",
         "owner_id": 1,
         [...]
         "hidden": 0,
         "id": 1,
-        "name": "Name of the application"
+        "name": "Name of the project"
     }

 The **info** field is widely used in PyBossa.
-This field is used as a content manager, where for example the applications add the HTML and JS code to represent the task to the volunteers, and for storing the answers of the volunteers of the tasks.
+This field is used as a content manager, where for example the projects add the HTML and JS code to represent the task to the volunteers, and for storing the answers of the volunteers of the tasks.

-Therefore, we can say that the **info** field does not have a specific format except for the applications, as every application needs a task_presenter.
+Therefore, we can say that the **info** field does not have a specific format except for the projects, as every project needs a task_presenter.

-PyBossa.JS uses the description field to get the question that will be shown to the volunteers in the presenter endpoint of the application.
-For example, in the `FlickrPerson demo application <http://app-flickrperson.rtfd.org>`_ the question is: Do you see a human in this photo? and that question has been stored in the application JSON object (check the source code of the application).
+PyBossa.JS uses the description field to get the question that will be shown to the volunteers in the presenter endpoint of the project.
+For example, in the `FlickrPerson demo project <http://app-flickrperson.rtfd.org>`_ the question is: Do you see a human in this photo? and that question has been stored in the project JSON object (check the source code of the project).

 The tasks in PyBossa have the following structure::